tommysam/swift-ProtocolDelegate-lab-swift-intro-000/README.md

 > Role models are only of limited use.
 For no-one is as important, potentially powerful and as key in your life and world as you. -[Rasheed Ogunlaru](https://en.wikipedia.org/wiki/Rasheed_Ogunlaru)

 ---
+## Overview

+In this lab, you'll create an app that works like a shopping cart.

 ![](http://i.imgur.com/2NMfm0Y.png?1)

 # Instructions

-It is your job to create an application that works like a shopping cart (sort of).

 With your knowledge of delegation, we will use this programming technique to allow two ViewControllers to be able to communicate to each other.
 Similar to the Mom & Baby relationship we created in the prior lesson.